A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Models and Methods

 \subsection{Method}

 Given that GRB~060218 and GRB~100316D exhibit similar prompt phase properties as SBO candidates, we perform a joint spectral fit to constrain the shared model parameters.
-We employ a Markov Chain Monte Carlo (MCMC) approach to sample the posterior probability distributions, utilizing the multi-wavelength prompt observations (following the methods and observations detailed in Paper I).
-The resulting parameter constraints are summarized in Table~\ref{tab:prompt_bfp}, while the corresponding confidence contours illustrating parameter correlations are provided in Appendix \ref{append:contours}.
+We employ a Markov Chain Monte Carlo (MCMC) approach to sample the posterior probability distributions, utilizing the multi-wavelength observations (following the methods and observations detailed in~\cite{ref:PaperI}).
+The resulting parameter constraints are summarized in Table~\ref{tab:prompt_bfp}, while the confidence contours and parameter correlations are provided in Appendix~\ref{append:contours}.

-In contrast, the afterglow emission is governed by the interaction of the ejecta with the circumburst medium.
-Because this phase is sensitive to the unique external environment and initial ejecta properties of each burst, we perform separate fits for the FS evolution of GRB 060218 and GRB 100316D.
+Since the afterglow emission is sensitive to the unique external environment and initial ejecta properties of each burst, we perform separate fits for the FS evolution of GRB 060218 and GRB 100316D.
 We apply our MCMC framework to their respective multi-wavelength light curves, incorporating radio, X-ray, and gamma-ray observations.
-The resulting parameter constraints are summarized in Table \ref{tab:afterglow_data}, and more details about the analysis can be found in Appendix \ref{append:data}.
+The resulting constraints are summarized in Table~\ref{tab:afterglow_data}, while the median predictions and associated 68\% credible intervals are shown in Fig.~\ref{fig:afterglow-lightcurve}.
+Further plots of posterior distributions are provided in Appendix~\ref{append:contours}, and the results are discussed next.